If there’s one item of gear that’s been a constant in my camera bag over the years, it’s a mini tripod, otherwise known as a tabletop tripod.

 For around $40 (latest price here), the Neewer Portable is slightly more expensive than some of the other mini tripods mentioned here, but still great value for money, when you consider the included ball head and the overall quality.

 Max load weight is an impressive 11 lbs (5kgs), meaning that even your heaviest camera + lens set up will be supported easily.

-Extending the legs is achieved by rotating each leg base counterclockwise to unlock, pulling it out, then rotating it clockwise to lock – pretty standard on regular tripods, but unique for a mini tripod, which usually would have a fixed leg length.
+Extending the legs is achieved by rotating each leg base counterclockwise to unlock, pulling it out, then rotating it clockwise to lock – pretty standard on regular tripods, but unique for a tabletop tripod, which usually would have a fixed leg length.

 Splaying the legs to achieve an even lower angle is simple too – you also have to remove the centre column of the tripod to allow the camera to sit even closer to the ground.

-I particularly like the 360 degree swivel head with quick release plate and bubble level built in to the plate tensioner – everything feels secure when fastened, and glides well when loosened, allowing you to reposition your camera in a couple of easy movements.
+I particularly like the 360-degree swivel head with quick release plate and bubble level built into the plate tensioner – everything feels secure when fastened, and glides well when loosened, allowing you to reposition your camera in a couple of easy movements.

 At 1.59 lbs (720 g), the Neewer Portable tripod is heavier than the other products recommended here, but it has to be said that it’s in a slightly different product class – it’s more of a scaled-down tripod, with the ability to shed some height when it needs to!

 All in all, the Neewer Portable is great value for money, and if you’ve got the space for it in your camera bag and don’t mind craning over or lying down on the ground to get your shot composed, I recommend you check it out.

 Tripod manufacturer Manfrotto defines the use of mini tripods as “small and unobtrusive solutions for professional and enthusiast photographers to use in situations in which they cannot have a full-length tripod with them.”